codingblocks/get-outta-here/readme.md

 #### Set it up

-If you have ever had written a single line of python, you probably know what to do already and skip this section.
+If you have ever written a single line of python, you probably know what to do already and skip this section.

 - make sure you have [Python3](https://www.python.org/) installed
 - clone this repository and change into the newly created directory